 Proposals will be solicited, reviewed, and selected on an annual basis.
-Solicitation begins with this RFP being disseminated in March of each year.
-The deadline for proposals will be on September 16, 2019, with results communicated to all parties no later than the end of December each year.
+Solicitation begins with this RFP being disseminated in May of each year.
+The deadline for proposals will be on September 16, 2020, with results communicated to all parties no later than the end of December each year.

 Proposals will be peer-reviewed by a panel of experts, with representation from two UoG selected members, two Queen’s University selected members, and a Mastercard Foundation representative.
 This review panel will be nominated by their respective institutions and will be composed of reviewers with a strictly arms-length relationship with every proposal under consideration and the appropriate expertise to review the proposals submitted.
 Every member of the committee will have no prior working relationship with any of the PIs who have proposals under review.

-Each reviewer will independently read and rank each proposal based upon the review criteria (Appendix 2) they will submit their independent reviews to the Queen’s Research and Learning Coordinator at least 1 week prior to the scheduled review meeting.
+Each reviewer will independently read and rank each proposal based upon the review criteria (Appendix III) they will submit their independent reviews to the Queen’s Research and Learning Coordinator at least one week prior to the scheduled review meeting.
 At the review meeting, each proposal will be discussed by an arms-length committee, which will arrive at a consensus on scores.
 The highest scoring proposal will be awarded the funding, and decisions will be communicated to all applicants promptly.
 The annual competition will run until all eight projects are funded.

-We anticipate that each successful grant will be accorded up to $60,000 USD total over a maximum two year period.
+We anticipate that each successful grant will be accorded up to $60,000 USD total over a maximum two-year period.

-Allowable expenses will be in accordance with overall Mastercard Foundation budget guidance on allowable expenses.
+Allowable expenses will be in accordance with relevant UoG and Queen’s policies on allowable expenses.
 Research projects will be outlined in MOUs signed by the co-PIs.
-Reporting of Ethiopian expenses will be through the UoG Mastercard Foundation Part B office, and reporting of Canadian expenses will be through the Queen’s Office of University Research Services.
+Reporting of Ethiopian expenses will be through the UoG Mastercard Foundation office, and reporting of Canadian expenses will be through the Queen’s Office of University Research Services.